Stupid Simple System

 Cost: Free-$500/mo Difficulty: Medium Time to results: 6-12 months

-Claim and verify your listing (Critical)
+Claim and verify your listing (do this today) (Critical)

-Add phone number and website (Critical)
+Add phone number and website link (Critical)

 Select all relevant categories (primary + secondary) (Critical)